 The following table sets forth the summary historical and pro forma financial and other data as of the dates and for the periods indicated.
 The summary balance sheet data as of September 30, 2004 and November 30, 2003 and the statement of operations and other data for each of (i) the seven months ended September 30, 2004, (ii) the three months ended February 29, 2004, (iii) the ten months ended September 30, 2003 and (iv) the years ended November 30, 2003 and 2002 have been derived from our audited financial statements included elsewhere in this prospectus.
-The summary balance sheet data as of December 31, 2004 and 2003, have been derived from our unaudited interim financial statements included elsewhere in this prospectus.
+The summary balance sheet data as of December 31, 2004 and the statement of operations and other data for the three months ended December 31, 2004 and 2003, have been derived from our unaudited interim financial statements included elsewhere in this prospectus.
 The balance sheet data as of November 30, 2002 are derived from our audited financial statements that are not included in this prospectus.
 The summary historical balance sheet data as of September 30, 2003, December 31, 2003 and the summary historical financial data as of and for each of the two years ended November 30, 2001 and 2000 have been derived from our unaudited financial statements that are not included in this prospectus.